• Skip to main content

 What is your interviewing schedule?

-Applications will become available to programs for review September 29 for the 2022-2023 starting class.
+Applications become available for programs review in September of the preceding academic year.

-Personal virtual interviews (Audio-Video) will begin in November and run through January.
+Virtual interviews will begin in November and run through January.
 Again, we ask for your patience as it takes time to evaluate hundreds of applications.
-Only a small percentage of applicants will be invited for personal interviews.
+Only a small percentage of applicants will be invited for interviews.

 UAMS College of Medicine LogoUAMS College of MedicineUniversity of Arkansas for Medical Sciences